wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <a name="TextTranslation"></a>

-   ### Translator Text (text to speech)
+   ### Translator Text (text-to-tex)

-   <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/">Microsoft's Translator service </a> can translate text between more than 90 languages and dialects.
+   <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/">Microsoft's Translator service </a> can translate text between <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support">more than 90 languages and dialects</a>, specified using  ISO 639-1 two-letter language codes and 3166-1 cultural codes such as "en-US" for US English, "en-GB" for British English, "fr-CA" for Canadian French, etc.

+Hands-on tool wihtou a compute instance:

-   <a target="_blank" href="https://translator.microsoft.com/">translator.microsoft.com</a> is free.
+1. <a target="_blank" href="https://translator.microsoft.com/">translator.microsoft.com</a>

-   PROTIP: Translator Text does not need a compute instance!
+2. Click on "Start conversation", log in and enter your name and language.

+3. Share the conversation code with other participants, who can join using the Micreosoft Translator app or website.

+4. Speak or type in your language to communicate with other participants in the conversation.
+Other participants will see your messages in their own language.

+### 09 - Translation.ipynb

+BLAH: You are asked to use your own Subscription anyway, so instead of <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/translate-text-with-translation-service/3-exercise-translate-text-use-azure">the Exercise - Translate text and speech</a>, use portal.azure.com directly.

    A Python program can run from your laptop or mobile phone making API calls to the Translator endpoint at: